The Girl in the Spider's Web (film): Box office

 The Girl in the Spider's Web worldwide gross was $35 million, against a production budget of $43 million.
 Having failed to recover its production budget, it emerged a box-office bomb.

-In Canada and the United States, The Girl in the Spider's Web was released alongside The Grinch and Overlord, and was projected to gross $10–15 million from 2,929 theaters in its opening weekend.
+In the United States and Canada, The Girl in the Spider's Web was released alongside The Grinch and Overlord, and was projected to gross $10–15 million from 2,929 theaters in its opening weekend.
 It made $3 million on its first day, including $635,000 from Thursday night previews.
 It went on to debut to $8 million, down from the $12.8 million opening of the first film and finishing fifth at the box office.
 The film fell 68% in its second weekend to $2.8 million, finishing ninth.